kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/03-problems-using-your-card/articles/07-i-need-to-reverse-a-transaction/content.md

+# Problems using your card
-# I need to reverse a transaction
+## I need to reverse a transaction
 Reversing a card transaction — sometimes called a ‘chargeback’ — is a process where you dispute a card transaction, and ask for a refund from the merchant.
 The ‘merchant’ in this case is usually a shop, retailer, or business.

  **How do I reverse a transaction on my Wise card?**